Euthanasia and Aftercare

 We ensure your pet is as comfortable as possible during the procedure by providing our euthanasia patients with a gentle sedative to allow them to go to sleep amongst family prior to placing an intravenous catheter and administering the final injection.
 We take our time, listen to your concerns and do not rush the procedure.
 We do not want your last memory of your pet to be one of them in distress.

 After, you may spend as much time with them as you need.
 Our veterinarian will step out to provide you with some time for a private goodbye.
-When they return they will have a small basket or flat stretcher and a blanket to transport your pet to the car.

 Information regarding how and when your pet’s ashes will be ready will be discussed in detail.
 We are also able to give advice on burial at home.